-Some of the millions of Americans looking for jobs are hiding that they have been convicted of driving under the influence of alcohol.
+Some of the millions of Americans looking for jobs with a DUI record are hiding that they have been convicted of driving under the influence of alcohol.
 A DUI conviction remains in the driving record for several years and affects everything from insurance premiums to employment.
 Even individuals convicted of misdemeanor rather than felony DUI may have trouble finding work.

 The degree that DUI conviction limits employability depends on the type of work the individual is seeking.
 Specifically, the person may have trouble getting a job dealing with children or driving a company vehicle.
-If the organization deals with confidential information, it may refuse to hire anyone with a criminal record.
-Many government agencies and branches of the military adhere to this policy.
+If the organization deals with confidential information, the employer may refuse to hire anyone with a criminal record.
+Many government agencies and branches of the military adhere to this DUI, DWI policy.

 Individuals with DUI convictions should have DUI lawyers help them prepare responses to questions that prospective employers may ask about these charges.
 Lying is never recommended but there are ways to present the information so it is not an employment-breaker.
 Explaining that lessons have been learned and providing examples of responsible behavior since the conviction can make a big difference in chances of getting hired after a DUI, DWI offense.